Lyndon B. Johnson: Voting Rights Act

 Soon after the 1964 election, civil rights organizations such as the Southern Christian Leadership Conference (SCLC) and the Student Nonviolent Coordinating Committee (SNCC) began a push for federal action to protect the voting rights of racial minorities.
-On March 7, 1965, these organizations began the Selma to Montgomery marches in which Selma residents proceeded to march to Alabama's capital, Montgomery, to highlight voting rights issues and present Governor George Wallace with their grievances.
-On the first march, demonstrators were stopped by state and county police, who shot tear gas into the crowd and trampled protesters.
+On March 7, 1965, SCLC began the Selma to Montgomery marches in which Selma residents, on their third attempt on March 21, proceeded to march to Alabama's capital, Montgomery, to highlight voting rights issues and present Governor George Wallace with their grievances.
+On the first march, demonstrators were stopped by state and county police, who shot tear gas into the crowd and beat and trampled protesters.
 Televised footage of the scene, which became known as "Bloody Sunday", generated outrage across the country.
 In response to the rapidly increasing political pressure upon him, Johnson decided to immediately send voting rights legislation to Congress, and to address the American people in a speech before a Joint session of Congress.
 He began:

 I speak tonight for the dignity of man and the destiny of democracy.
 I urge every member of both parties, Americans of all religions and of all colors, from every section of this country, to join me in that cause. ...
 Rarely in any time does an issue lay bare the secret heart of America itself.
 Rarely are we met with a challenge, not to our growth or abundance, or our welfare or our security, but rather to the values and the purposes and the meaning of our beloved nation.
 The issue of equal rights for American Negroes is such an issue.
 And should we defeat every enemy, and should we double our wealth and conquer the stars, and still be unequal to this issue, then we will have failed as a people and as a nation.
 For, with a country as with a person, 'what is a man profited if he shall gain the whole world, and lose his own soul?'